forj-dev/McSimpleGuns/README.md

 ## How to use it

 Put the datapack in the datapacks folder and use /reload to load it.
+If it does not work, try placing a repeating command block with always active, and enter command /function simpleguns:tick

 ## Create guns